qwertie/home/misc/Atlas-Shrugged-summary.md

 > "To place nothing — nothing — above the verdict of my own mind."

-> "You've taken some terrible beatings . . . maybe worse than I did . . . worse than any of us. . . .
+> "You've taken some terrible beatings ... maybe worse than I did ... worse than any of us....
 What held you through it?"

 > "The knowledge that my life is the highest of values, too high to give up without a fight." [...] "that feeling — with everything which it requires and implies — is the highest, noblest and only good on earth."